MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-powershell-v4.md

 **`FailOnStandardError`** - **Fail on Standard Error**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this is true, this task will fail if any errors are written to the error pipeline, or if any data is written to the Standard Error stream.
+When this is true, this task will fail if any errors are written to the error pipeline or if any data is written to the standard error stream.
 <!-- :::editable-content-end::: -->
 <br>